ocadotechnology/rapid-router/CONTRIBUTING.md

 # Contributing Guidelines

 Thanks for helping out Code For life's Rapid Router!
-Here are a few guildeines to help your contributions to be accepted :)
+Here are a few guidelines to help your contributions to be accepted :)

 ## Prerequisites